 It is typical.
-Either you have played too sketchy, or your opponent is particularly on fire, or luck has blown far too heavily towards the pitch’s other side (yes, let’s admit that it sometimes happens) … Or maybe it’s all these things combined.
-Anyway, you are now losing 2-0.
-Yes, that is some serious trouble!
+Either you have played too sketchily, or your opponent is particularly on fire, or luck has blown far too heavily towards the pitch’s other side … Or maybe it is all this combined.
+Anyway, you are now losing 0-2.
+Yes, you are in serious trouble!

 Blood Bowl is a game of small scores (1-0, 1-1, 2-1, etc.).
-The reality is that when your team is two points behind, unless you seriously outcoach your opponent while being armed with a fast and/or agile team … You can only continue to do your best and wish your opponent lots of skulls and snakes.
-There is no magic formula here; filling up a gap this big sometimes happens, but do not count on it.
+The reality is that unless you seriously outcoach your opponent while helming a fast and/or agile team, there is no magic formula.
+Filling a gap this big sometimes happen, but do not count on it.

-You will have difficulties swallowing the pill … But it is now too late.
-You should rather have played so as not to be in a two points deficit.
+You will have difficulties swallowing the pill, but it is now too late.

 Stacking Minor Mistakes

 Let’s be honest.
-Minor mistakes stacked over many game turns is almost always why you find yourself playing a catching up game.
-If you fail (by inexperience or lack of rigor) to get the most from your players (skills and positioning), your opponent’s best ball carrier, for example, will be out of your best sweeper’s reach at a critical game turn.
-To catch up against a coach who plays optimal, you only have one possible solution: increase your risk taking thus exposing yourself to Nuffle‘s moods.
+Minor mistakes stacked over many turns is why you wind up playing a catching up game.
+Failing to suck all the juice from your players’ skills and positioning is why your opponents often manage to move their ball carrier out of your player’s reach at critical game turns.
+To catch up against these better coaches, you then have to increase your risk-taking, thus exposing yourself to Nuffle‘s moods.

 Ditto to counter an opponent particularly in luck.
-The only possible solution is to play better than him (that’s why a dominant coach will easily master a lucky but also very wasteful rookie) and/or increase your risk taking to push your luck to his level.
+Your only possible solution is to play better than him (that’s why a dominant coach will easily master a lucky but also very wasteful rookie) and/or increase your risk taking to push your luck to his level.

-If your opponent is the best and the luckiest coach … And that leads to a 2-0 deficit … Unfortunately, there is only a nasty wind gust blowing in your back that will allow you to catch him up!
-The kind of wind gust that will scythe your opponent’s legs.
-Something like a succession of favorable kickoff events multiplied by a deceived husband’s luck.
+If your opponent is the best and the luckiest coach … And that leads to a 0-2 deficit … Unfortunately, there is only a nasty wind gust that will allow you to catch him up!
+Think of something like a succession of favorable kickoff events multiplied by a deceived husband’s luck.
 In short, do not count on it.

-When two points behind, the ideal is to continue to do your best and to carefully analyse how your counterpart smokes you while vowing to serve him the same medicine … In a future rematch.
+When two points behind, the only thing you can do is to play your best while carefully analyzing how your counterpart smokes you.
+You will then be better equipped to serve him the same medicine … In a rematch.